 When the seller does have a major operational role in running the business, then the buyer is far more likely to demand the seller sign a lengthy non-compete agreement.
 The non-compete agreement prevents the seller from competing with the buyer after the sale within a certain geographic range over a certain period of time.
 Business buyers are more likely to fear future competition from business sellers who are more active in the business and industry.
 When the value of the business is mainly seller-dependent, then sellers can expect that their business valuation will go down and they will be required to sign intrusive non-compete agreements with the buyer.
 Thus, whatever steps that a business seller may take to de-emphasize their role and responsibility in the business will be very beneficial when it comes time to sell.

-Remove Liens/Lawsuits to Improve Chances of Selling Your Business in 2022
+Removing Liens Improve Chances of Selling Your Business

-As a part of a buyer’s formal due diligence efforts, they will inevitably run a Uniform Commercial Code (UCC) Lien search as well as an on-line search for any litigation involving the business.
+As a part of a buyer’s formal due diligence, they will inevitably run a Uniform Commercial Code (UCC) Lien search as well as an on-line search for any litigation involving the business.
 If the searches turn up liens against the business or lawsuits that the business may be involved in (even as a plaintiff), then the buyer will likely (at the minimum) demand that such liens or lawsuits be extinguished prior to proceeding with the deal.
 If the liens or lawsuits can not be extinguished on a timely basis, then the buyer is likely to move on to another deal or demand a much lower valuation.
-Business buyers want to see a clean track record of business activity without the risks and blemishes of liens or litigation.
 Ensuring there are no liens or litigation against the business is a great way for the business seller to improve their chances of selling their business.

-Hire Business Broker to Improve Chances of Selling Your Business in 2022
+Hiring Business Broker Improves Chances of Selling Your Business

 - Hiring a professional business broker to sell a business is a critical step in improving the chances of selling a business.